DQIX/.github/profile/README.md

 ## ⚔️ Join the Journey

-Whether you’re here to explore the code, edit your saves, or uncover the secrets of the Starry Skies — **DQI-Hax** is the constellation where research, preservation, and passion converge.
+Whether you’re here to explore the code, edit your saves, or uncover the secrets of the Starry Skies — **DQI-haX** is the constellation where research, preservation, and passion converge.